heathhenley/AOC/2015/README.md

 ## Day 17: No Such Thing as Too Much
 This is the coin change problem, part two is a slight variation on it.
 I did it using top down recursion, don't need to memoize because the input is small.

+# Day 19: Medicine for Rudolph
+This was was kind of hard - the first part was straight forward, but the second part was tricking - tried to brute force it and that was really bad.
+Went back- wards instead (start with the target molecule) and that turned out to be the way to do it.